-Enzyme replacement therapy can reduce storage, ease pain, and preserve organ function in some individuals with Fabry disease.
-Drugs are often prescribed to treat pain that accompanies Fabry disease but does not treat the disorder.
-The U.S. Food and Drug Administration has approved migalastat (Galafold) as an oral medication for adults with Fabry disease who have a certain genetic mutation.
+Enzyme replacement can reduce lipid storage, ease pain, and preserve organ function in some people with Fabry disease.
+Drugs are often prescribed to treat pain and gastrointestinal distress that accompanies Fabry disease but do not treat the disease.
+The U.S. Food and Drug Administration (FDA) has approved migalastat (Galafold) as an oral medication for adults with Fabry disease who have a certain genetic mutation.
 Anti-platelet medications can help prevent strokes and medications that lower blood pressure can slow the decline of kidney function in people with Fabry disease.
 Some individuals may require kidney transplants or dialysis.